CE-Programming/asm-docs/pages/tutorials/asm/firstprgm.md

 ---
 layout: page
-title: Your First Program
+title: Your First ASM Program
 permalink: /tutorials/asm/firstprgm.html
 ---

-Welcome to your first ASM program!
+Great; you are now going to create your first assembly program!
 We are going to start with clearing the screen, and then filling it with a random color if a key is pressed.